AverageHelper/portfolio/src/pages/index.md

 I'm a regular average software developer, doing regular average codethings since 2011.
 I try to be helpful where I can.

+I mostly work in whatever seems interesting to me at the moment.
+Lately, that's been Rust, recently was Typescript, and before that was C++, Swift, and Objective-C.

 ---

 ## Stuff I do for fun